odpf/firehose/docs/docs/reference/faq.md

 Starting with version 0.2, Firehose also provides the ability to tag different error types under a specific scope: `DLQ` , `RETRY` or `FAIL`.
 This enables Firehose to effectively determine at runtime as to what should be the strategy when a particular error is encountered.
-For more details, please look at `ErrorConfig.java` class and classes in the `io.odpf.firehose.error` package.
+For more details, please look at `ErrorConfig.java` class and classes in the `com.gotocompany.firehose.error` package.

 #### What all metrics are produced for me to monitor ?

 Firehose exposes critical metrics to monitor the health of your delivery streams and take any necessary actions.
-Refer the [Metrics](https://github.com/odpf/firehose/blob/main/docs/reference/metrics.md) section for further details on each metric.
+Refer the [Metrics](https://github.com/goto/firehose/blob/main/docs/reference/metrics.md) section for further details on each metric.

 #### What kind of delivery guarantees does Firehose provide?
 Is it different from what Kafka is tuned for?